RECIPE: Skillet Irish Soda Bread

 For the nearly 10 months I was pregnant with our daughter, I felt like I was eating every food, every flavor, for the first time.
 It was amazing.
 I felt liberated.
 After years of being ridiculously careful about every piece of food I put in my mouth, I ate what I was craving.
 This included wheat, some meat and poultry, and cheese.
 Oh my god, cheese!
 And bread.
 I no longer cared what anyone had to say about gluten, bread was … no, is … a miracle.

 A day or so after our daughter Emma was born, we left the hospital and went to my parents’ house.
 It was early August, and we were lucky that they were delighted to house two new, overwhelmed parents.
 I remember sitting down in a big white chair with Emma sleeping in my arms, and feeling the weight of parenthood descend.
 This incredible creature was now out in the world, and it was my job to keep her alive.
 Could I do it?
 The terror came flying in.
 This was not haunted house terror, it was visceral, I-am-drowning-will-I-survive terror.
 At that moment, my mom walked into the room bearing a plate of warm Irish soda bread.
 I could smell the grated orange peel.
 I slathered a slice with salty butter and took a bite.
-The sweetness of the currents with the bite of citrus told me it was all going to be OK.
+The sweetness of the currants with the bite of citrus told me it was all going to be OK.
 I could do this.
 All that was ahead of me.
 Known and unknown.

 So I share this recipe with you because it is one of those special memory foods for me.
 Because this Irish soda bread reminds me of food’s incredible power to soothe, heal, and inspire.
 Because it is delicious.